Army Rugby Football Club

 The Army Rugby Football Club was founded in 1961 and for over 50 years the Army Black Knights have been a leader in USA Collegiate Rugby.
-The Army Ruggers are West Point’s most winning team.
+The Army Ruggers are West Point's most successful team.

 In 1980 the USA Rugby Collegiate Championship playoff system was established.
 Since then, the Army Rugby team has qualified for every national playoff tournament, has reached more than ten semifinals, and has finished second in the nation 3 times.
 In 2022, Army won the CRAA D1A National Championship.

 All Cadet classes play and the team currently has over 60 members drawn from the United States Corps of Cadets fielding four rugby sides.

 The Division-1 A and B sides battle for dominance in the Division 1-A Eastern division, while the C and D sides typically challenge local clubs every year.

 History

 Army rugby plays college rugby in the Division 1–A Eastern Conference.
 The Black Knights play their home games at the Anderson Rugby Complex on the campus of West Point.
 Rugby is a relatively popular sport at West Point; for example, the 2012 game against Air Force was attended by 2,000 fans.
 Army is currently led by Head Coach Matt Sherman, the Cadets first full-time head coach.
 Sherman was an All American player at Cal, leading the Bears to 4 National Championships and was previously head coach at San Diego St and Stanford.